New Yorker Hotel

 Jenn Pfeifer Developmental Social Neuroscience Lab, University of Oregon

 There have been remarkable advances in the science of child and adolescent health and brain development.
 How can researchers translate scientific findings to the broader community in a meaningful and ethical way?
 The goal of the Flux Translational Science Pre-Conference is to discuss how the scientific community can translate empirical findings in brain research to people in the community including teachers, professionals, and policymakers, as well as how to use scientific information to inform policies and products geared toward improving child and adolescent wellbeing.
 The workshop will include a combination of talks and panel discussions from professionals in both academia and industry.
+See below for the list of invited speakers.
 Attendees will also have the opportunity to work in groups to develop ideas for science-backed programs, policies, or products.

 This workshop is free to participants.